WaylandM/dichroic-mirror-offsets/docs/single_file_plugin.md

 ![aligned_channels](img/aligned_channels.png)

 ### File for each channel
-Within this directory you will find a subdirectory with the same name as your Olympus oir file, but with the *.oir* extension removed:
+If you opted not to merge channels into a composite image, multiple tif files will be output, one for each of the channels in your original Olympus oir file.
+Within the directory you selecte for output you will find a subdirectory with the same name as your Olympus oir file, but with the *.oir* extension removed:
 ![output folder](img/output_folder.png)

 Inside the subdirectory you will find several tif files, one for each of the channels in your original Olympus oir file.